 Yellowstone has quite a few lodges inside the park including Old Faithful Inn, Canyon Lodge and Cabins, and Lake Yellowstone Hotel and Cottages.
 All Yellowstone Lodging can be booked directly of Yellowstone’s Official Website.

 Alternatively, you can also camp inside the park!
 Use Yellowstone’s official website for campgrounds and RV lots!

 Staying in West Yellowstone

-If you are unable to get a room in Yellowstone, or it’s out of the budget, there are still plenty of hotels and Airbnb’s that surround the park.
-Again, these go quickly, so you will want to book in advance.
+If you cannot get a room in Yellowstone, or it’s out of the budget, plenty of hotels and vacation rentals surround the park.
+Again, these go quickly, so you must book in advance.

-Since we were coming from Bozeman, Montana, we decided to stay in West Yellowstone, Montana at an Airbnb.
+Since we were coming from Bozeman, Montana, we decided to stay in West Yellowstone, Montana at a vacation home.

 Some lodges to consider in West Yellowstone include:

 Crosswinds Inn is one Booking(dot)com’s top picks with over 1.5k reviews!
-The lodge features a pool, complimentary breakfast, located .9 miles from the West Yellowstone Entrance, and just 30 minutes from Old Faithful!
-As a bonus, they are also pet friendly.
+The lodge features a pool, and complimentary breakfast.
+It is located .9 miles from the West Yellowstone Entrance and just 30 minutes from Old Faithful!

 Staying in Gardiner, Montana